liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/onboarding/four.md

 }
 ```

 5\.
-To test this, run `gradlew jar` and then execute this command:
+To test this, run `./gradlew jar` and then execute this command:

 ```bash
 unzip -p build/libs/*.jar META-INF/MANIFEST.MF